AnshikaVishnoi-29/credit-card-churn-prediction/README.md

-# Credit Card Churn Prediction using Machine Learning
+# Credit Card Churn Prediction Using Machine Learning

-## Overview
+## Project Overview

-This project focuses on predicting customer churn in the banking sector using Machine Learning techniques.
-The objective is to identify customers who are likely to discontinue their credit card services, enabling banks to take proactive retention measures and improve customer satisfaction.
+This project leverages Machine Learning techniques to predict customer churn in the banking sector.
+By analyzing customer demographics, account information, and transaction behavior, the model identifies customers who are likely to discontinue their credit card services.

-The project includes data preprocessing, exploratory data analysis, feature engineering, model development, evaluation, and an interactive prediction application.
+The objective is to help financial institutions proactively identify at-risk customers and implement effective retention strategies to reduce churn and improve customer lifetime value.

 ---

-## Problem Statement
+## Business Problem

 Customer churn is a major challenge for financial institutions.
-Losing existing customers can significantly impact revenue and profitability.
-This project aims to build a predictive model that identifies customers at risk of churn based on their demographic information, account details, and transaction behavior.
+Retaining existing customers is significantly more cost-effective than acquiring new ones.
+Predicting customer churn enables banks to take preventive actions, improve customer satisfaction, and increase profitability.

 ---

 ## Project Objectives

-* Analyze customer behavior and account activity.
+* Analyze customer demographics and transaction behavior
-* Identify factors influencing customer churn.
+* Identify factors contributing to customer churn
-* Build and evaluate machine learning models.
+* Build and compare multiple machine learning models
-* Predict potential churn customers accurately.
+* Predict customers at risk of leaving
-* Support data-driven customer retention strategies.
+* Support business decision-making through predictive analytics

 ---

-## Technologies Used

-* Python
-* Pandas
-* NumPy
-* Scikit-Learn
-* Matplotlib
-* Seaborn
-* Streamlit
-* Joblib

----

-## Dataset Information
+## Dataset Description

-The dataset contains customer-related information, including:
+The dataset contains customer demographic, account, and transaction-related information, including:

 * Customer Age
 * Gender